Casa de Rancho San Antonio: History

-In 1880, Attorney Henry Gage, a transplant from Saginaw, Michigan, married one of Lugo's great granddaughters, Francis "Fanny" Rains.
+In 1880, attorney Henry Gage, a transplant from Saginaw, Michigan, married one of Lugo's great-granddaughters, Francis "Fanny" Rains.
 The original adobe ranch home was gifted to Gage as a wedding dowry and it became known as the Gage Mansion.
 When Gage acquired the mansion, he embarked on a restoration project that included the incorporation of fine French wallpaper and the prominent display of the Gage family crest in the fireplace tiles.
-In 1898, Gage was elected to become the 20th governor of California.
+In 1898, Gage was elected the 20th governor of California.
 He served in that office from 1899 to 1903.
 In 1910, he was appointed by President William Howard Taft to serve as U.S. Minister to Portugal.
 He resigned after only one year due to his wife's health problems.
 Gage lived in the single-story adobe ranch house until his death in 1924.

 A century later, the Gage Mansion was all that remained of the once great Rancho San Antonio.
 In 1983 the Casa Mobile Home Park, a cooperative of mobile home owners renting lots on the property, purchased the land and the house from their ailing landlord, a Lugo descendant.
 Although they were aware of the historical significance of the old house, they had no means of maintaining it.
 In 1987 Bell Gardens City Councilwoman Letha Viles began working to get the house listed on the state historical registry, making it eligible for maintenance grants.
-The Avila Adobe, built in 1818 and located on Olvera Street, is the oldest remaining house in the City of Los Angeles.

 Unfortunately, the Gage Mansion has not been properly maintained, despite its eligibility for grants under the Mills Act.
 A 2017 article in Los Angeles Magazine outlined how the homeowners within the Casa Mobile Home Park will not increase their own monthly payments in order for the landmark to undergo the maintenance it so desperately needs.
-Homeowners reportedly do not care about the history, nor do they want to the site again open to the public due to fear of strangers walking around the property.
+Homeowners reportedly do not care about the history, nor do they want the site again open to the public due to fear of strangers walking around the property.